sfhorng/AIPI-561-Final-Project/README.md

 ## Setting up
 1. Install [Docker](https://www.docker.com/products/docker-desktop/) if you haven't already.
 2. Copy and paste the [command from packages](https://github.com/sfhorng/AIPI-561-Final-Project/pkgs/container/aipi-561-final-project) to pull the Docker image from the GitHub container registry.
+If you would like to build the image locally instead, please run ```make build_local```.
 3. Clone the repository, cd into it, and unzip vector_store.zip.
 4. Download the TinyLlama-1.1B file from https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#other-example-llamafiles.
 Please move the file into the repository folder.
 5. Run ```chmod +x TinyLlama-1.1B-Chat-v1.0.F16.llamafile```